2020 Kansas Jayhawks football team

 The 2020 Kansas Jayhawks football team represented the University of Kansas as a member of Big 12 Conference during the 2020 NCAA Division I FBS football season.
 It was the Jayhawks 131st season.
-The Jayhawks were led by second-year head coach Les Miles.
+It was the second and final year under Les Miles.
 The team play home games at David Booth Kansas Memorial Stadium in Lawrence, Kansas.

-The Jayhawks began the season 0–4 and struggled statistically through the first four games, losing by an average of 20.5 point, while being outgained on offense on average 451.8 to 261.3 and having a turnover margin of –4.
+The Jayhawks began the season 0–4 and struggled statistically through the first four games, losing by an average of 20.5 points, while being outgained on offense on average 451.8 to 261.3 and having a turnover margin of –4.
 Through games on October 17, they were one of only two winless teams in the country that had played at least four games.

 The Jayhawks finished winless for only the third time in school history and the second time since the 2015 season.

 Offseason

 Starters lost

 Overall, the Jayhawks had 25 players run out of eligibility.
 Below are the starters from 2019 who have run out of eligibility.